 - Enjoy Omegle with your new IP address.

-Yes, Omegle is a very easy to use online chat room.
-And yes, using Omegle is a great way to randomly meet new friends — or eavesdrop on stranger’s conversations.
-In this article we’ll tell you all you need to know about this fun anonymous online platform.
-But what if Omegle all of a sudden bans you from their platform, for no apparent reason?
+Omegle is a simple, easy-to-use, free online chat website and a great way to randomly meet new friends — or eavesdrop on stranger’s conversations.
+But what if you’re suddenly banned from Omegle for seemingly no reason?
 Why does Omegle ban users anyway?
-And more importantly, how can you get “unbanned” from Omegle?
-We’ll tell you all.
+And, more importantly, how can you get “unbanned” from Omegle?
+We’ll answer all of these questions below.

 What is Omegle?